carymrobbins/intellij-haskforce/README.md

 Prerequisites for building
 --------
 You will need Scala 2.11.7 on your system.
-The simplest way that will work out of the box is to use `ant resolve` from the command line.
-If you don't have [Apache Ant](http://ant.apache.org/) you should be able to find it via your system package manager or download and install it manually.
+You can use the IvyIDEA plugin to resolve all dependencies, including Scala (see **Building with IntelliJ** below).

 You can configure Scala manually in IntelliJ; however, this is **not recommended**.
 Ignoring forewarning, you can download it directly via IntelliJ by going to -